linode/docs/docs/platform/manager/accounts-and-passwords-new-manager/index.md

 Here's how to set a user's access permissions:

-1. Click the **Account** link on the left-hand side of the page.
+1. Click the **Account** link on the left-hand side of the panel..
 2. Click the **Users** link.
 3. Click on the user in the list and select the **User Permissions** tab.
-The webpage shown below appears.

     [![Configure User permissions in the Linode Manager.](accounts-user-permissions-small.png "Configure User permissions in the Linode Manager")](accounts-user-permissions.png)